kasimali59/PLTeamAndCrimeData/readme.md

 # Spring application on PL teams and crime data

 ## Running PL teams and crime data locally
 PL teams and crime data is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
-You can build a jar file and run it from the command line (it should work just as well with Java 8, 11 or 17):
+You can build a jar file and run it from the command line:
 ```
 git clone https://github.com/kasimali59/PLTeamAndCrimeData.git
 cd PLTeamAndCrimeData